 problem, in recent years the number of debilitating or fatal battery

 ingestions has dramatically increased.
-Thirty deaths and 125 cases
+Forty-one deaths and 167 cases

 with severe esophageal or airway burns and subsequent complications have